SixArm/sixarm_sql_schema_examples/README.md

 Use denormalization if it's likely to speed up typical usage.

-  * For example, some tables duplicate the "postal_code" field, because many of our apps use it to speed up local search.
+  * For example, some tables duplicate the "postcode" field, because many of our apps use it to speed up local search.

 Use dates formats and time formats that are consistent with ISO standard formats.

-  * For example, the format is Year-Month-Day and Hour:Minute:Second and Zulu time zone, such as "YYYY-MM-DDTHH:MM:SSZ".
+  * For example, the timestamp display format is Year-Month-Day and Hour:Minute:Second and Zulu time zone, such as "YYYY-MM-DDTHH:MM:SSZ"

-Any date or time that must be local must use the "_local" suffix.
+Any date or time field that is representing local time must use the "_local" suffix.

   * For example, the "person" table has the "birth_date_local" field because we care about the person's local date birthday, not Zulu date birthday.